 Following regulations and protocol set in place by the Province of Saskatchewan, gatherings of over 10 people will no longer be allowed.
 Most facilities in Humboldt and the surrounding communities have closed their doors to use as well.
 We will work with each family to choose options that will best suit their needs at this time.
 While the social norm is to gather and support our family, friends and neighbours upon the death of a loved one, the pandemic situation will not allow for this to happen in the usual way.
 Most funerals will be have to be planned for the future.
 For gatherings of any size, we ask that everyone follow the hygiene practices that have been set out by Saskatchewan Health and to stay home if not feeling well or have recently returned home from another country.
 With technology today, there are many options to include those who live away or are not able to be present.
 Friends and family can still be in touch with those that are grieving through phone calls or by leaving messages here on our website on the individual tribute walls.

 To keep the families we serve as well as our staff and community members safe we have introduced extra disinfection and cleaning throughout the funeral home.
-As of March 23, we will not be having regular office hours, however we will always be available to any family in need.
-Call us to set up an appointment if you need to see us.
+By limiting the amount of people through the building, we can better be able to keep it clean and sanitary for those who do have a need to be here.

 Our hope is that we will be able to alleviate any extra stress in an already stressful and emotional time.